Tinsel Town (film): Production

 The film is directed by Chris Foggin and Piers Ashworth, Adam Brown, and Frazer Flintham wrote the screenplay.
 The film is choreographed by Adam Crossley.
 It is produced by Future Artists Entertainment.
 The cast is led by Kiefer Sutherland and Rebel Wilson.
 In February 2025, Derek Jacobi, Mawaan Rizwan, Meera Syal, Danny Dyer, Alice Eve, Jason Manford, Katherine Ryan, James Lance and Lucien Laviscount joined the cast.

-Principal photography took place in Yorkshire in January 2025.
-Filming locations included Muddy Boots Cafe in Harewood, Harrogate, Wetherby, and Knaresborough.
+Principal photography took place in Yorkshire in January and February 2025.
+Filming locations include:

-It will be released on Sky Cinema on 5 December 2025.